Dear Friends,

 A Gift of Impact

-Antigoni, B.S.
-Psychology ’17, added a Modern Greek Studies minor after discovering her Greek “home away from home” in the program.
+Antigoni, a psychology major, added a Modern Greek Studies minor after discovering her Greek home away from home in the program.
 “I never had the chance to study in depth my country’s history, religion, and literature.
 That is something that the program could offer me – a part of Greece that I wouldn’t have gotten otherwise.
 I am very grateful since not many universities offer Modern Greek Studies programs.”